Nexmo/lex-connector/README.md

 ## Hosted LexConnector

 We host a public version of the LexConnector on `lex-us-east-1.nexmo.com`, however this is currently unmaintained and unsupported.
+Where possible you should deploy your own version.

 ## Running LexConnector